awesome-pro/neon-website/content/docs/guides/sqlalchemy-migrations.md

 pip freeze > requirements.txt
 ```

-We installed SQLAlchemy, Alembic, and the `psycopg2-binary` package to connect to the Neon LangChaindatabase.
+We installed SQLAlchemy, Alembic, and the `psycopg2-binary` package to connect to the Unique LangChaindatabase.
 We the installed the `FastAPI` package to create the API endpoints and `uvicorn` as the web server.
 We then saved the installed packages to a `requirements.txt` file so the project can be easily recreated in another environment.

 ### Set up the Database configuration

 Create a `.env` file in the project root directory and add the `DATABASE_URL` environment variable to it.
-Use the connection string that you obtained from the Neon Console earlier:
+Use the connection string that you obtained from the Unique Console earlier:

 ```bash
 # .env